PAP-R/Oddity-Engine/README.md

 # Oddity-Engine
-This is just a questionable try to make a game like thing using opengl and vulkan
+This is just a questionable try to make a game like thing using opengl and vk

 By now it has the capabilities of showing a wrong side up pyramid, moving and jumping around said pyramid and toggling the windows fullscrenn mode